MarcCollado/enron/README.md

 * Precision: 0.12769
 * Recall: 0.54950

 This time each algorithm had a specific, distinct, feature set crafted for itself.
-And overall, removing the less important features for each classifier had a great positive impact, specially on AdaBoost, with which saw almost 20% increase in Recall, its weakest metric at the time.
+And overall, removing the less important features for each classifier had a great positive impact, specially on AdaBoost, which saw almost 20% increase in Recall, its weakest metric at the time.

 On the other hand, RandomForest almost didn't see any changes, but a small bump in Accuracy, which was already at par with AdaBoost.
 On the other hand, this classifier is still showing a lot of trouble when it comes to Recall.